charlescavin/pn_cnn/README.md

 # pn_cnn
-AI modeling with PhysioNet's Chest X-ray Data
+AI Solutions with PhysioNet's Chest X-ray Data

 The purpose of this work is to help doctors help patients with faster access to relevant data, producing more accurate findings, and providing more time for the doctor-patient relationship.